 Academic Publications and Media

-We actively publish our scientific outputs in peer reviewed journals in evolution education, science education, and the interdisciplinary human sciences.
+We actively publish our scientific outputs in peer reviewed journals in evolution education, science education, sustainability education, and the interdisciplinary human sciences.

 We are also committed to advancing open science practices in educational design research, and feature our most current preprints as well as general audience science communications media below.